juanlanuza/ossec-wazuh/extensions/virustotal/README.txt

 	- First you need to update your API KEY in (line 7) personal_API_Key

-	- Update your Queue Syscheck folder: (for now we are trying in a fake folder with some queue files) (line 18) syscheck_folder
+	- Update your Queue Syscheck folder (in absolute path) syscheck_folder

 	- Please check the file vito_config.py for more options